An excuse to stay up late!

 What you should know and what to bring/ this is an intermediate class.

 Digital or Film Camera with manual capabilities and a bulb shutter setting.

 A Tripod (the sturdier the better)

 A wide angle lens.
 Wider than 28mm if you own one.

 A remote release.
 I prefer an intervalometer but any remote will do.
 At a minimum, know how to use your 2 to 5 second self timer.
 Refer to your users manual.
 Every camera is different.

 A headlamp or flashlight with a RED light (to maintain night vision)

 Bring hand warmers and a rubber band that can go around your lens or anti-fog wipes.

 Snacks or a drink for the field.
-We'll be away from our vehicles for up to 5 hours.
+We'll be away from our vehicles for up to 5 hours (though not that far).